Danube Schema Registry Architecture

 - Duplicate schemas are detected via fingerprinting (no duplicate versions created)

-Compatibility modes control what schema changes are allowed when registering new versions:
+Compatibility modes control what schema changes are allowed when registering new versions.
+This is a subject-level setting, meaning all topics sharing the same subject inherit the same compatibility rules.

 | Mode | Description | When to Use | Example Change |